CBRT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 On April 1, 2011, CBRT began broadcasting its digital signal on channel 21.
-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 21.
-However, through the use of PSIP, digital television receivers display CBRT-DT's virtual channel as 9.1.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal remained on UHF channel 21, using virtual channel 9.

 Transmitters

 CBRT operated 16 analog television rebroadcasters in certain Southern Alberta communities such as Lethbridge.
 Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analog transmitters on July 31, 2012.

 CBRT-6 in Lethbridge, a mandatory market, was required to go digital or be taken off the air by the transition deadline of August 31, 2011.
 CBC had originally decided that none of its rebroadcasters will transition to digital.
 On August 16, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) granted the CBC permission to continue operating 22 repeaters in mandatory markets, including CBRT-6, in analog until August 31, 2012, at which point the transmitters had to be converted to digital or shut down.